Bilal-Ahmad102/Genetic-Algorithm/README.md

 - `mutate(board)`: Randomly mutates a single position on the board.

-### Genetic Algorithm Execution

-- `genetic_algorithm(population_size, generations, crossover_prob, mutation_prob)`: Runs the genetic algorithm for a specified number of generations.

-## Pygame Display
+## Pyglet Display

 ### Drawing the Grid

-- `draw_grid(state)`: Draws the Connect 4 grid with the current game state on the Pygame window.
+- `draw_grid(state)`: Draws the Connect 4 grid with the current game state on the Pyglet window.

 ### Displaying Information

-- The generation number and best fitness are displayed at the top of the Pygame window.
+- The generation number and best fitness are displayed at the top of the Pyglet window.

 ## Parameters